Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements

 Using $L_{s,\sigma}$ instead of $L_{s}$ in the {\htp} yields Algorithm~\ref{alg:HiHTP}, which we call {\HiHTP}, as it is designed to recover a \emph{hi}erarchically structured sparsity.

 As in the original {\htp} proposal, a natural stopping criterion is that two subsequent supports coincide, i.e.\ $\Omega^{k+1} = \Omega^k$.

-A similar modification employing $L_{s,\sigma}$ can also be applied to other compressed sensing algorithms including Iterative Hard Thresholding~\cite{BlumensathDavies:2008}, Subspace Pursuit~\cite{DaiMilenkovic:2009} or Orthorgonal Matching Pursuit, see e.g., ref.\ \cite{Tropp:2004} and references therein.
+A similar modification employing $L_{s,\sigma}$ can also be applied to other compressed sensing algorithms such as the Iterative Hard Thresholding~\cite{BlumensathDavies:2008}, as done in the companion work on mMIMO \cite{Wunder2019_TWC}, the Subspace Pursuit~\cite{DaiMilenkovic:2009} or Orthogonal Matching Pursuit, see e.g., Ref.\ \cite{Tropp:2004,LiuSun:2011} and references therein.

-\paragraph*{Computational complexity} The computational complexity of {\HiHTP} scales identical as for the original \htp.
+\paragraph*{Computational complexity} The computational complexity of {\HiHTP} scales identically as for the original \htp.
 The algorithms only differ in the thresholding operators.
-Using a quickselect algorithm \cite{Hoare:1961} to perform the thresholding operator yields computational costs of $\mathcal{O}(Nn)$ for both algorithms.

-The overal performance is dominated by the costs of matrix vector multiplication with the measurement matrix $\A$ and $\A^\ast$, e.g., for the calculation of the proxy.
-Therefore the computation time in general scales as $\mathcal{O}(mNn)$.
+Using a quick-select algorithm \cite{Hoare:1961} to perform the thresholding operator yields computational costs of $\mathcal{O}(Nn)$ for both algorithms.
+The overall performance is dominated by the costs of matrix vector multiplication with the measurement matrix $\A$ and $\A^\ast$, e.g., for the calculation of the proxy.
+Therefore the computation time per iteration in general scales as $\mathcal{O}(mNn)$.
 If the measurement matrix allows for a fast matrix vector multiplication this scaling can be improved \cite{Needell08}.